×

 Clean the Gutters and Downspouts

-Keep your gutters and downspouts clean at least twice a year and after major storms to prevent water backup, trapped moisture, and potential damage to the fascia, roof decking, or underlying tile system.
+Keep gutters and downspouts clear at least twice a year and after major storms.
+Backups trap moisture and can damage your fascia, roof decking, and the tile system underneath.

 Step 3